 Fellow wine blogging friends had been extolling the virtues of the Sonoma based Two Shepherds Winery for quite awhile before I got around to trying their wines recently.
 I’m glad I did!
 This small, Sonoma based winery focuses on Rhone varietals and other interesting grapes, and make all their wines with native yeast.
 Definitely worth checking out!Print

 This pork and bok choy stir fry makes a great weeknight dinner.
 Bok choy adds a nice crunch to this pork stir-fry, with a simple sauce providing a lively flavor to the dish.

 - Method: stir-fry

 - Cuisine: Asian

 - ¼ cup soy sauce

 - 1 tsp sugar

-- 2 tsp balsamic vinegar
+- 2 tsp balsamic or apple cider vinegar

 - 1 scallion, chopped